arp6333/ScheduledTask/README.md

 **About**

-This powershell script ('Script') can either create a scheduled task or an automatic task in windows Task Scheduler that runs the script
+This powershell script ('Script') can either create a scheduled task or an automatic task in windows Task Scheduler that calls another script.
-'UACLevel' (or any other custom script by modifying the code, see below).
 A scheduled task will run over a designated interval for a designated time.
 An automatic task will run when another task completes.

-Currently, this script will lower the UAC level to level 3 when the task 'RegisterDevicePolicyChange' completes.
-RegisterDevicePolicyChange sets the UAC level to 4 at random intervals.

 Code built off of